 Early in February, there was a lot of police activity in Rockledge.
 After a burglary was reported at an apartment complex, the Rockledge Police Department brought in the K9 unit and helicopters to try and catch the suspect.
 Deputy Chief Donna Seyferth stated that the investigation was ongoing and is asking the public to come forward with any information.

 Burglary is a very misunderstood crime in Florida.
 Many people think it is merely breaking and entering and as such, does not come with serious consequences.
 However, Florida statutes do not include the crime of breaking and entering.
 Instead, this offense is charged as burglary, which is always a felony and has serious consequences associated with it.
+It’s best to get a criminal defense lawyer involved to help you understand burglary charges in Florida better.

 Burglary Defined in Florida